daledavies/jump/README.md

 - `OWMAPIKEY` - An API key for Open Weather Map, LATLONG (below) must also be defined.
 - `LATLONG` - A latitude and longitude for the default location (e.g. "51.509865,-0.118092").
 - `METRICTEMP: 'true'` - Metric (C) or imperial (F) temperature units.
+- `CHECKSTATUS: 'false'` - Disable checking site availability status.
+- `STATUSCACHE: 5` - Duration in minutes to cache site availability status.
-- `NOINDEX: 'true'` - Include a robots noindex meta tag in site header
+- `NOINDEX: 'true'` - Include a robots noindex meta tag in site header.
 - `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
 - `WWWURL` - Useful if Jump is hosted in a sub-directory (e.g. "/startpage").